VS Code through CS Proxy/Jump host

 Note: This is slightly different than the Linux and macOS configuration.

-Be sure to replace ${username} with your CSCI username, not your local username.
+Be sure to replace ${username} with your WWU username, not your local username.

 Save the file, then proceed to the Connecting to a Lab Machine After Setup.